OctopusDeploy/blog/blog/2021-10/deploying-to-azure-with-github-actions-and-octopus/index.md

     OCTOPUS_APIKEY
     OCTOPUS_SERVER

-Navigate to .github/workflows where you will see a node.yml file.
-This file gives instructions to Github on how to deploy the code.
+Navigate to .GitHub/workflows where you will see a node.yml file.
+This file gives instructions to GitHub on how to deploy the code.
 Replace the contents of the file with the following code:

     name: deploytoazure